mutwiriian/PostgreSQL-Project-E-commerce-Data-Analysis/report.md

 ![image](https://github.com/user-attachments/assets/eabb7459-cdf4-4691-b999-c1a17c3a3578)# Ecommerce platform database modeling and analysis in PostrgreSQL
-This project demonstrates the application of SQL in skills in joins, aggregations and optimization to design and implement an efficient schema for an E-commerce platform.
+This project demonstrates the application of SQL skills in joins, aggregations and optimization to design and implement an efficient schema for an E-commerce platform.